Jokic helps Nuggets hold on for 114-104 win over Clippers

 “The pick was solid,” Rivers said.
 “The bottom line is I shouldn’t get a tech.
 That’s No. 1.
 That’s on me.”

-Murray finished with 19 points and reserve Michael Porter Jr. provided a spark by scoring 13.
+Murray finished with 19 points and reserve Michael Porter Jr. provided a spark by scoring 13 for the Nuggets, who made their last field goal with 6:12 remaining.
+They went 9 of 10 on free throws from there.

 The defensive standout of the game was Grant, who had two big blocks on Leonard.